mgueltuerk/Product-Listing/README.md

-# Product Listing with swipe
+# Product Listing with only right swipe

 ![Alt-Text](/ProductListing1.png)